 |41 weeks||Home appointment|

 Appointment times are within usual business hours, Monday to Friday.
 It may be necessary to arrange time off work for these appointments.
 Sometimes your midwife may need to cancel your appointment at short notice due to someone else being in labour.
+Midwives will not usually attend the back-up hospital appointment.

 Yes.
 All antenatal classes are offered through Community Midwifery WA.
 See the CMWA Workshops page for more details.

 We hold Mums and Bubs Groups monthly at all three centres, CMWA also provide Mother Nurture groups.
 Classes offered by independent facilitators, e.g. baby massage, will incur a fee.
-Breastfeeding support from our Lactation Consultant is also available, and is free of charge to CMP clients.
+Breastfeeding support from CMWA's Lactation Consultant is also available, and is free of charge to CMP clients.